outware/Rxy/README.md

 ```

-This is also based on the none-Rxy mock `MockHTTPClient` and as you can see there's quite a bit of boilerplate code needed to run the test: the `subscribe(…)` call, the `callDone` variable, the Nimble `toEventually(…)`, the disposing code and the unexpected error reporting.
+This is based on the none-Rxy `MockHTTPClient` and as you can see there's quite a bit of boilerplate code needed to run the test.
+The `subscribe(…)` call, the `callDone` variable, a Nimble `toEventually(…)`, all the dispose related code  and the unexpected error reporting.

-Digging in RxSwift a bit you'll find the __RxBlocking__ framework which can be used in tests to execute an asynchronous Rx call in a synchronous fashion.
-This can help tremendously like this:
+RxSwift does provide a testing framework that can help simplfy this called __RxBlocking__ which helps with asynchronous Rx calls in unit tests:

 ```swift
 let mockHTTPClient = MockHTTPClient()